vijayashok99/Face-recognition-/README.md

       Automated attendance system using Google Inception v3 architecture

 # Data preparation
-      Data for training is stored in two classes using glob library
+      Data for training is created using 'data_creator.py' and store it in two classes using glob library

 # Data plotting
       Data gathered is then plotted using matplotlib